ddidd/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 ```

 ## Method Chaining
-Method chaining should have multiple methods spread across separate lines, and indented with one tab:
+Method chaining should have multiple methods spread across separate lines, and indented with one ident.

 ```php
 $email->from('foo@example.com')
     ->to('bar@example.com')